missing-semester-cn/missing-semester-cn.github.io/_2020/debugging-profiling.md

 ```

-A caveat of Python's `cProfile` profiler (and many profilers for that matter) is that they will display time per function call.
-That can become intuitive really fast specially if you are using third party libraries in your code since internal function calls will also be accounted for.
+A caveat of Python's `cProfile` profiler (and many profilers for that matter) is that they display time per function call.
+That can become intuitive really fast, specially if you are using third party libraries in your code since internal function calls are also accounted for.
-A more intuitive way of displaying profiling information is to include the time taken per line of code, this is what _line profilers_ do.
+A more intuitive way of displaying profiling information is to include the time taken per line of code, which is what _line profilers_ do.

-For instance the following piece of Python code performs a request to the class website and parses the response to get all URLs in the page.
+For instance, the following piece of Python code performs a request to the class website and parses the response to get all URLs in the page:

 ```python
 #!/usr/bin/env python